mse-software-frameworks/weather-app/README.md

 This is further described in the [Backward Compatibility section](https://docs.confluent.io/platform/current/schema-registry/avro.html#backward-compatibility):

 *`BACKWARD` compatibility means that consumers using the new schema can read data produced with the last schema.
 For example, if there are three schemas for a subject that change in order X-2, X-1, and X then `BACKWARD` compatibility ensures that consumers using the new schema X can process data written by producers using schema X or X-1, but not necessarily X-2.
 If the consumer using the new schema needs to be able to process data  written by all registered schemas, not just the last two schemas, then  use `BACKWARD_TRANSITIVE` instead of `BACKWARD`.
 For example, if there are three schemas for a subject that change in order X-2, X-1, and X then `BACKWARD_TRANSITIVE` compatibility ensures that consumers using the new schema X can process data written by producers using schema X, X-1, or X-2.*

+One more important point from the [Confluent docs](https://docs.confluent.io/platform/current/schema-registry/avro.html#specify-schema-compatibility-requirements-per-subject) is that **Kafka Streams only supports FULL, TRANSITIVE, and BACKWARD compatibility**.

+*For a plain consumer, it is safe to upgrade the consumer to the new schema after the producer is upgraded because a plain consumer reads only from the input topic.
+For Kafka Streams, the scenario is different.
+When you upgrade Kafka Streams, it also can read from the input topic (that now contains data with the new schema).
+However, in contrast to a plain consumer, Kafka Streams must also be able to read the old schema (from the state/changelog); therefore, only `BACKWARD` compatibility is supported.
+The Kafka Streams apps must be upgraded first, then it safe to upgrade the upstream producer that writes into the input topic.*

+*`FULL` and `TRANSITIVE` compatibility are always supported for Kafka Streams, as they include backward compatibility and so are, in effect, “stronger” settings than `BACKWARD`.*

+### Hands-on: Compatibility analysis

 To check if schemas were registered one can use